mlomb/halite2-bot/README.md

 ```

 ### Chlorine
 [Chlorine](https://github.com/fohristiwhirl/chlorine) created by [fohristiwhirl](https://github.com/fohristiwhirl) was the most important debugging tool I had.
-I contributed to add zoom on it.
+I contributed by adding zoom to it.
 Then I used it to inspect in detail the micro-movements of top players.

 I modified it a bit so I could draw some important ranges apart from the ATTACK_RADIUS that was there already.
 Here is a pic: